jacob-brown/jacob-brown/README.md

 ### Hi there 👋

-I'm Jacob.
-I like to build data process and analysis pipelines.
+I'm Jacob, a cloud architect and hobby developer

 - 🔭 I’m currently working as a: Lead Data Specialist in Health Insurance